Virginia Thrasher

 Virginia "Ginny" Thrasher (born February 28, 1997) is an American sports shooter who won a gold medal in the women's 10 meter air rifle at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She won the first gold medal awarded at the 2016 Olympics.

 Thrasher's gold medal came during the first time she had competed in the Olympics, beating two Chinese athletes, previous Olympic gold medalists Du Li and Yi Siling.
 Thrasher's victory was considered a surprise as she had no major international competition experience prior to the 2016 Olympics.

 Before the 2016 Olympics, Thrasher wanted to be a figure skater.
 She has said she was never any good and by her freshman year of high school, she realized she had no future in it.
 She switched sports in 2011 after going hunting with her grandfather.

 Personal life

 Thrasher grew up in Springfield, Virginia, and graduated from West Springfield High School in 2015.
-She is the daughter of Roger and Valerie Thrasher and has older two brothers.
+She is the daughter of Roger and Valerie Thrasher and has two older brothers.
 She graduated summa cum laude from West Virginia University in 2019, where she majored in biomedical engineering.

 Thrasher serves on the athlete advisory team for Country Roads Trust, a West Virginia-based company formed in 2022 to help student-athletes take advantage of their new ability to monetize their Name, Image, and Likeness.
 Other WVU alumni on the advisory team include former NBA player Jerry West, former NFL player Pat McAfee, and gymnast Jaida Lawrence Hart.